 However, the Internet of Underwater Things remains in its infancy.
 Projects like Sunrise and Nu Monet have come a long way but there are still some big challenges to overcome.
 And it will require more time and even more hard work to fully develop this technology.

-Professor Basagni explained, “The main technical challenges for a widespread diffusion/deployment of technologies for the Internet of Underwater Things stem principally by the very nature of the underwater environment, which is particularly hostile to the usual, terrestrial forms of communicating, especially in the wireless domain.”
+Professor Basagni explained, “The main technical challenges for a widespread diffusion/deployment of technologies for the Internet of Underwater Things stem principally by the very nature of the underwater environment.
+This is particularly hostile to the usual, terrestrial forms of communicating.
+Especially in the wireless domain.”

 A new NSF-funded project called SEANet was recently started at Northeastern University.
-The main focus is to build underwater acoustic modems for contrasting the challenges of slow data rates typical of current technology.
-Professor Basagni said, “To this purpose, we are exploring new, unexplored ways for acoustic communication, relying on the properties of certain materials, etc.”
+The main focus is to build underwater acoustic modems.
+They will hopefully contrast the challenges of slow data rates typical of current technology.
+Professor Basagni said, “To this purpose, we are exploring new, unexplored ways for acoustic communication.
+We are relying on the properties of certain materials, etc.”

 “Solutions for the Internet of Underwater Things as actual systems will be of interest to a very specific segment of the consumer market at first, he believes.
-This segment will include Defense Departments – coastal protection, harbor surveillance – and the fishing industry for application related to fisheries and aquaculture.”
+This segment will include Defense Departments.
+For instance, coastal protection, harbor surveillance.
+And the fishing industry for application related to fisheries and aquaculture.”

-So far, SEANet was awarded $1,107,999 to successfully direct its mission and deliver its software-defined acoustic networking framework that will reconfigure underwater networking.
-The project is scheduled to end in September 2020.
+So far, SEANet collected $1,107,999 to successfully direct its mission.
+The goal is to deliver its software-defined acoustic networking framework that will reconfigure underwater networking.
+The project should end in September 2020.
 To be continued…